deadpixi/contracts/README.rst

 branch; this branch will kept compatible with newer versions to the greatest extent possible.

-That branch is a drop-in replacement for this module and includes all functionality except support for "async def" functions.
+That branch is a drop-in replacement for this module and includes most of the functionality, except support for "async def" functions and a few other things.

 Preconditions and Postconditions
 ================================